mdbergmann/emacs-ocamlunit/README.md

 # emacs-ocamlunit

-This is a Emacs minor mode implementation for to run OUnit2 tests or other tests in a OCaml `dune` project.
+This is a Emacs minor mode implementation to run OUnit2 tests or other tests in a OCaml `dune` project.

 Tests are actually run with `dune test`.
 So also other test definitions than OUnit/OUnit2 are run also.